RichardGSchmidt/GroundGrowing/README.md

 **Noise Stack**
 * The noise stack is made of noise functions that can be either added or subtracted from each other in order to blend them.
 * Supported noise types are: Perlin, Billow, Ridged Multifractal, and Voronoi.
-I recommend experementing with all of them independently before you start blending, so you have some idea of what they look like.
+I recommend experimenting with all of them independently before you start blending, so you have some idea of what they look like.
 * You can load or save presets to file for later use.

 **Regions**